SNUDerek/snuderek.github.com/sshguide.md

 once you have the above set up, start a server and connect

-## CONNECT TO REMOTE MACHINE VIA SSH

-you can connect directly via the remote PC's IP address:

-`user@local:~$ ssh <user>@123.45.67.89`

-if you want to connect via domain, setup dynamic-dns and register DNS with domain for domains.google.com, see their guide.

-then you should be able to `ssh` in wih the domain name:

-`user@local:~$ ssh <user>@my-domain.com`

 ## USING JUPYTER NOTEBOOK OVER NGROK

 ### on remote machine, start a jupyter server